I made a tier ranking for each ArgoCD setting.

 argocd-application-controller

-This setting can be useful depending on your organization's security regulations, as it allows ArgoCD to automatically stop monitoring unauthorized resources and dynamically adjusts resource discovery/sync scope.
+This setting can be useful depending on your organization's security regulations, as it allows ArgoCD to automatically stop monitoring unauthorized resources and dynamically adjust the resource discovery/synchronization scope.

 Resource Exclusions Inclusions